Imbadshahkhann/jin-walkie/README.md

 ---

-# 🤝 Special Thanks
+# 🤝 Project Partner

+This project was built with the support and collaboration of my friend and partner:

+## Musharraf Khan 🚀

-Special thanks to **Musharraf Khan** for helping in completing this project 🚀
+Special thanks for helping in development, testing, and completing the Jin Walkie project.

 ---